rainbow-alex/phi/implementation_notes.md

 is used to (drastically) reduce the amount of recursion needed to parse expressions.

 The parser is pretty lenient in the combinations of expressions it will accept.
-This is fine because ultimately in phi validation happens mostly on the AST (after potential manipulation), not during the parsing phase.
+This is fine because ultimately in phi validation happens on the AST (after potential manipulation), not during the parsing phase.

-The parser is also optimized by inlining helper methods and replacing some constants by their literal values.
+The parser is optimized by inlining helper methods and replacing some constants by their literal values.
 See `optimize_parser.php`.
 This eliminates a lot of method calls and should take advantage of some switch optimizations in php 7.2.
 This is an extreme measure and very much unique to the way this parsing algorithm behaves in a language like PHP.